 Outside of running, few sports are as universally accessible.

-A Passion For Cycling
+My Passion For Cycling

-It wasn’t until I bought a used lady’s Cannondale at auction that I began to understand the difference in bike quality.
+It wasn’t until I bought a used lady’s Cannondale bike at auction that I began to understand the difference in quality.

 This Cannondale had serious issues with a tired, worn-out drivetrain.
 I never did get it to shift correctly.
 On top of that, it was too small for me.